 While there are endless ways to incorporate “green living” into your daily life--through the food you eat, the clothes you wear, and the cleaning products you use--we are going to focus on becoming more eco-friendly in your own backyard.

 It can be tough at first, but by consistently choosing to incorporate eco-friendly principles and practices, you can start down a lifelong path of greener living and creating a better environment for generations to come.

 Don’t close up the yard shed just yet!
 You can make the winter and next spring easier on yourself by tackling a few more projects this weekend.

-You’re a DIYer.
+How to protect your DIY Home Projects from Humidity You’re a DIYer.
 When the house needs fixing, you pick up a hammer – not the phone.
 You have the tools, the skills and the motivation.
-Don’t let humidity take that way!
-Learn how to protect projects from humidity by… Read More >
+Don’t let humidity take that… Read More >

-The change of seasons triggers homeowners.
-Not just allergy trigger but as triggers to remind them when to do seasonal maintenance on their homes.
+Seasonal Maintenance The change of seasons triggers homeowners.
+Not just an allergy trigger but as triggers to remind them when to do seasonal maintenance on their homes.
 Spring seasonal maintenance includes: cleaning gutters, downspouts, and heating and cooling systems.
-It’s also a good… Read More >
+It’s… Read More >